 As a result, the application constructs and executes the following XPath query:

-Additionally, an attacker can ascertain an XML document’s structure, which can potentially enable them to navigate among several layers of the contained data.
+Additionally, an attacker can ascertain an XML document’s structure, which can potentially enable them to navigate amongst several layers of the contained data.
 When this type of access is the goal, malicious actors tend to use one of the following two XPath injection methods:

-- Booleanization: Boolean queries will generate different behaviors depending on whether they resolve into or conditions.
+- Booleanization: Boolean queries will generate different behaviours depending on whether they resolve into or conditions.
 An attacker could inject a Boolean query that returns true if a login request is successful and if the login fails.
 This allows the attacker to retrieve a single bit of information (success or failure) with each query.
 Repeating this process enables an attacker to gain insight into the contents of the XML document.

 - XML crawling: Attackers can inject specially crafted queries that enable them to discover the structure of an XML document.
 These queries allow the attacker to “crawl” through an XML document without knowing its structure beforehand.
 By repeatedly sending such queries to the XML document and examining the responses, the attacker can gradually discover the structure of the document and the elements it contains.
 Eventually, they can piece together the gathered information to reconstruct the entire document.
 This approach can be an effective means for discovering sensitive information or exploitable vulnerabilities in the document structure.